primitivefinance/arbiter/README.md

 ## Benchmarks

-In `arbiter-core`, we have a a small benchmarking suite that compares the `RevmMiddleware` implementation over the `Environment` to the [Anvil](https://github.com/foundry-rs/foundry/tree/master/crates/anvil) local testnet chain implementation.
+In `arbiter-core`, we have a small benchmarking suite that compares the `RevmMiddleware` implementation over the `Environment` to the [Anvil](https://github.com/foundry-rs/foundry/tree/master/crates/anvil) local testnet chain implementation.
-The biggest reasons why we chose to build Arbiter was to gain more control over the EVM environment and to have a more robust simulation framework, but we also wanted to gain in speed which is why we chose to build our own interface over `revm` as opposed to using Anvil (which does use `revm` under the hood).
+The biggest reasons why we chose to build Arbiter were to gain more control over the EVM environment and to have a more robust simulation framework, but we also wanted to gain in speed which is why we chose to build our own interface over `revm` as opposed to using Anvil (which does use `revm` under the hood).
-For the following, Anvil was set to mine blocks for each transaction as opposed to setting an enforced block time and the `Environment` was set with a block rate of 10.0 (this was chosen somewhat arbitrarily as we will add in more block control in the future).
+For the following, Anvil was set to mine blocks for each transaction as opposed to setting an enforced block time, and the `Environment` was set with a block rate of 10.0 (this was chosen somewhat arbitrarily as we will add in more block control in the future).
 Preliminary benchmarks of the `RevmMiddleware` interface over `revm` against Anvil are given in the following table.

 | Operation       |  RevmMiddlwware |    Anvil     | Relative Difference |